-We found the out-of-hours room was clean and hygienic.
-We saw disposable towels were used to cover the treatment couch and hand washing facilities were available.
+The rooms and vehicles used by the out-of-hours service were clean and hygienic.
+We found linen sheets were used to cover the treatment couch and replaced following each use.
+We saw fresh stocks of sheets were available.
+Hand washing facilities were available in all areas.
 Disposable paper curtains were used to reduce infection risk.
 The date the curtains were first used was recorded and was within the time stated for renewal in the infection control policy.
+Sharps disposal boxes were present throughout the unit and in vehicles.

-A sharps disposal box was present and had been correctly assembled.
-Staff told us that the hospital estates team were responsible for all cleaning and waste removal from the out-of-hours service The hospital has a dedicated infection prevention and control lead who was also the lead for the out-of-hours service and worked across both departments.
-The nurse we spoke with told us she had received infection control training.
+Staff told us that the hospital estates team were responsible for all cleaning and waste removal from the out-of- hours service and urgent care centre.
+The urgent care centre had a dedicated infection prevention and control lead who was also the lead for the out-of-hours-service and worked across both departments.
+Staff we spoke with told us they had received infection control training recently and found it useful.